Compositions and collisions at degree p^2: Definitions and examples

 Thus $\# P_n(\Fq) = q^{n-1}$.
 We sometimes leave out $\ff$ from the notation when it is clear from the context.

 Let $f \in P_n$ have a $k$-collision $C$, $f' \neq 0$, and $m$ be a divisor of $n$.
 If all right components in $C$ are of degree $m$ and indecomposable, then $k \leq (n-1)/(m - 1)$; see \citet[Corollary 3.27]{bla11}.
 For $n = p^2$, both components are of degree $p$ and thus indecomposable and we find $k \leq p+1$; see also \citet*[Proposition 6.5~(iv)]{gatgie10a}.
-For counting all decomposable polynomials of degree $p^2$ over $\Fq$, it is sufficient to count the $C_{p^2, k}$'s for $k \geq 2$, since
+For counting all decomposable polynomials of degree $p^2$ over $\Fq$, it is sufficient to count the sets $C_{p^2, k}$ of polynomials with maximal $k$-collision for $k \geq 2$, since

 \begin{lemma} In a decomposition $(g,h)$, $g$ is uniquely determined by $g\circ h$ and $h$. \end{lemma} \begin{proof} Let $f=g\circ h$.
 Consider the $F$-algebra homomorphism $\varphi \colon \ff[x] \rightarrow \ff[x]$ with $x \mapsto h$.
 Its kernel is trivial, since $h$ is nonconstant, and thus $\varphi$ is injective.
 Hence there is exactly one $u \in \ff[x]$ such that $\varphi (u) = f$, namely $u = g$. \end{proof}